ReEng101/YT-Downloader-YouTube-Downloader-/README.md

-# YT-Downloader-YouTube-Downloader
+# YT-Downloader
-Youtube Downloader based on pytubefix (Python) for downloading videos and music from YouTube
+Youtube Downloader based on pytubefix (Python) for downloading videos and music from YouTube with a SQLite Database for saving History and managing it

 # dependencies
 Python, and pytubefix installed